herryhou/CardioTracker/README.md

 1.  **Log in** to the [Cloudflare Dashboard](https://dash.cloudflare.com/).
 2. In the left sidebar menu, find the **BUILD** section.
 Click **Compute & AI** to expand it, then select **Workers & Pages**.
 3. On the "Workers & Pages" overview screen, click the **Create application** button.
-4.  **⚠️ CRITICAL STEP**: On the next screen ("Ship something new"), you will likely see options like "Connect to Git" immediately.
+4.  **⚠️ CRITICAL STEP**: On the next screen ("Ship something new"), look at the top or center tabs.
-    *   Ensure you are creating a **Pages** project, not a Worker.
+    *   **Select the "Pages" tab.** (Do NOT select "Workers").
-    *   If you see "Configure your Worker project", you are in the wrong flow.
-Go back to the dashboard and ensure you selected the **Pages** tab at the top of the "Workers & Pages" screen if visible, or look for "Connect to Git" specifically under the Pages section.
+    *   If you see "Configure your Worker project", you are in the wrong place.
+Go back.
 5. Click the **Connect to Git** button.
 6.  **Connect your repository**:
     *   If prompted, authorize Cloudflare Pages to access your GitHub account.
     *   From the list of repositories, find and select the one containing your CardioTrack code.
     *   Click the **Begin setup** button.
-7.  **Configure Build Settings**:
+7.  **Configure Build Settings** (If you are in the right place, you will see "Framework preset"):
     *   **Project name**: Defaults to your repo name.
     *   **Framework preset**: Click the dropdown and select **Vite**.
         *   *Check*: Build command should be `npm run build`.
         *   *Check*: Build output directory should be `dist`.
-    *   *If you do not see "Framework preset" and see "Deploy command: npx wrangler deploy" instead, you are in the Workers setup.
-Go back and restart.*
+    *   *If you do not see "Framework preset" and see "Deploy command: npx wrangler deploy" instead, you selected Workers in step 4.
+Go back and select Pages.*
 8.  **Set Environment Variables**:
     *   Look for the **Environment variables (advanced)** section and click to expand it.
     *   Click **Add variable**.